Winter Trekking in Nepal

-Many trekkers, guides and local people think it's not a good idea to travel to higher altitudes mid winter trekking in the Himalaya during its peak winter months that lie between December and February.
-Many high passes are covered with snow, making it look like an impossible feat to take these routes for sometime.
-However, trekking in the Himalayas is absolutely possible even during winter and is normal in standard routes with proper preparation with out the high passes cross.
+Many trekkers, guides, and locals think it's not a good idea to travel to higher altitudes mid-winter trekking in the Himalayas during its peak winter months between December and February.
+This is because many high passes are covered with snow, making it seem impossible to take these routes for some time.
+However, trekking in the Himalayas is absolutely possible even during winter and is expected in standard routes with proper preparation without the high passes cross.

 Trekking in higher altitudes during the cold season doesn't need special training or equipment.
-All that is required is proper clothing to keep one warm and going.
-Even at altitudes higher than 5,000 meters, it would be absolutely fine to trek if you are properly geared up for the situation.
+All that is required is proper clothing to keep one warm and to go.
+However, even at altitudes higher than 5,000 meters, trekking would be fantastic if you are appropriately geared up for the situation.

-Day time is pretty warm with mostly sunny days throughout the season.
-Nights, however, do get pretty cold once the 3,000m altitude is crossed.
-Lodges in most of the trekking routes are open even in winter, and they provide warm indoors with heating systems.
-The temperature outside can drop to minus 30 degrees, however, the kitchen area is kept pretty warm with traditional heaters.
-A good down jacket, sleeping bag, gloves and warm headgear and warm socks would be mandatory to bear with the cold.
+Daytime is pretty warm, with mostly sunny days throughout the season.
+Nights get pretty cold once the 3,000m altitude is crossed.
+Lodges in most trekking routes are open even in winter and provide warm indoors with heating systems.
+The temperature outside can drop to minus 30 degrees.
+However, the kitchen area is kept pretty warm with traditional heaters.
+A good down jacket, sleeping bag, gloves, warm headgear, and warm socks would be mandatory to bear with the cold.

-Higher altitudes bear strong winds and also strong rays from the sun, which can be quickly show its impact on the skin.
-Proper sun protection is essential and sunscreen and sunglasses could be your life savers.
-Trekking poles are very helpful for all seasons, but more effective in winter.
+Higher altitudes bear strong winds and sun rays, which can quickly show their impact on the skin.
+Proper sun protection is essential; sunscreen and sunglasses could be your lifesavers.
+Trekking poles are very helpful for all seasons but more effective in winter.
 Washing and laundry can be taken care of once in the warmer lower altitudes.

-Trekking route: can be done in winter in Himalaya
+Trekking Route: can be Done in Winter in the Himalayas.

-A plausible factor that most people worry about winter trekking in Himalaya is snow which blocks up many of the passes and also sends people temporarily living in higher altitudes to their warmer residence in the lowlands.
-Weather tracking may be quite inaccurate or not much reliable, and trekkers in this season have to keep an eye on any clouds that builds up as this could be potential snowfall.
-In this case, a few days rest would be the most viable alternative.
-However most winter days are clear at, which makes for a fine time to trek otherwise.
-Choosing the winter trek with our high pass cross would be rewarding, thus one can do the Everest base camp or Annapurna Sanctuary or Everest Panorama trek with out any problem.
+A plausible factor that most people worry about winter trekking in the Himalayas is snow which blocks up many of the passes and sends people temporarily living in higher altitudes to their warmer residences in the lowlands.
+Weather tracking may be inaccurate or unreliable, and trekkers in this season have to keep an eye on any clouds that build up as this could be potential snowfall.
+In this case, a few days' rests would be the most viable alternative.
+However, most winter days are clear, which makes for a good time to trek otherwise.
+Choosing the winter trek with our high pass cross would be rewarding.
+Thus, one can do the Everest base camp, Annapurna Sanctuary, or Everest Panorama trek without any problem.